himanshunagapure/AI-SmartScan/README.md

 ## 🔑 Features

 ### 1️⃣ General Resume Analysis
-- Summarizes the resume in one line.
+- Summarizes the resume and give overall assessment.
 - Highlights existing skill sets.
+- Provides a thorough evaluation of strengths and weaknesses.
+- Unique Selling Proposition (USP).
 - Identifies skill gaps and suggests improvements.
 - Recommends popular courses to enhance the resume.
-- Provides a thorough evaluation of strengths and weaknesses.

 ### 2️⃣ Resume Matching with Job Description
 - Analyzes resume compatibility with a specific job description.